 Whether or not you support closer U.S. relations with Communist Cuba, getting to the bottom of what has happened to U.S. personnel stationed in Cuba, requires a satisfactory outcome beyond what I’ve read in the press.
 Just because these folks assume the risks of working in tough posts does not mean that Uncle Sam should, as some in this town would like, look away.
 Cuba must be held to account.
 This will take time, but it needs doing.
 No free pass.

 I think the succession is done; at least for now.
-Thanks in large part of the Obama administration, the dyed-in-the-wool progressives in Havana think that they have won.
-And to a certain extent they are right.
+Thanks in large part to the Obama administration, the dyed-in-the-wool progressives in Havana believe that they have won.
+And to a certain extent, they are right.
 Once diplomatic relations were re-established, there was little, if anything, that certain power centers in the Cuban system could do to stop it.
-However, it is a Pyrrhic win; one that could plunge Cuba to a very ugly place once Raul Castro is out of the picture, if not sooner.
+However, it is a Pyrrhic win; one that could plunge Cuba to a horrid place once Raul Castro is out of the picture, if not sooner.

 How will these competing interests react to a new U.S. approach to Cuba?
 How influential are they?
 Never forget that we are dealing with hardline socialists that would like nothing more than to continue forging ahead with Iran, Russia, China, North Korea, and other nations and groups, that undermine and harm America and American interests.
 As far as these recent attacks are concerned, Russia was likely involved.